NickWaldock/the-woodshed/README.md

 ### MoSCoW

 The [MoSCoW](https://en.wikipedia.org/wiki/MoSCoW_method) method was used to determine the priority of certain tasks and to maintain sprints within the project's scope.
-These were added as [labels](https://github.com/NickWaldock/the-woodshed/labels) to each individual task.
+These were added as [labels](https://github.com/NickWaldock/the-woodshed/labels) to each individual taskour

 Tasks were assigned a status in the project [kanban board](https://github.com/users/NickWaldock/projects/7/views/2) of either:
 - <strong>Must Have</strong> : Essential for the project